alexwalterhiggins/TSRCT/TSRCT White Paper.md

 ![Example](media/TSRCT_inquiry_ex.png)

 Utilizing the above element definitions, the flowchart assists in developing the following example lines of inquiry:
-* Why does human captial matter on an individual basis when thinking deductively (i.e. programmatically)?
+* Why does human capital matter on an individual basis when thinking deductively (i.e. programmatically)?
-* Why (and to what extent) should we invest in technical infrastructure to keep pace with relevent emergent AI trends?
+* Why (and to what extent) should we invest in technical infrastructure to keep pace with relevant emergent AI trends?
-* How do we analyze interconnected processes in an applied/inductive (i.e. probabalistic) capacity?
+* How do we analyze interconnected processes in an applied/inductive (i.e. probabilistic) capacity?
 * How are teams collaborating and interfacing with AI technologies?
 How can this be reliably monitored and secured?
 * What are necessary processes to ensure transparency and auditability of a given collection of AI capabilities?
 * What are the technological decision points that enable abductive (i.e. heuristic) understanding around a capability?